earlephilhower/arduino-pico/docs/fs.rst

 The Arduino-Pico core supports using some of the onboard flash as a file system, useful for storing configuration data, output strings, logging, and more.
-It also supports using SD cards as another (FAT32) filesytem, with an API that's compatible with the onboard flash file system.
+It also supports using SD cards as another (FAT32) filesystem, with an API that's compatible with the onboard flash file system.